 Port Stephens Council is committed to protecting your privacy.
 We take reasonable steps to comply with relevant legislation and Council policy.
 Purpose: The purpose of this form is to enable Council to record the matter raised and taken appropriate action.

 Intended recipients: Council employees, contractors and other third parties where appropriate.
 Supply: Voluntary.

 Consequence of Non Provision: Council may not take action on the matter raised.
-Storage and security: This document will be placed on the relevant file and/or eaved in Council's records management system in accordance with Council policy and relevant legislation.
+Storage and security: This document will be placed on the relevant file and/or caved in Council may be placed on the relevant file and/or caved in Council may be placed on the relevant file and/or caved in Council parties.